Murder of Nancy Harris: Appeals

 On November 18, 2015, the Texas Court of Criminal Appeals rejected Johnson's direct appeal, overruling the 65 points of error raised affirming Johnson's conviction and death sentence.

 On June 27, 2016, the U.S. Supreme Court declined Johnson's appeal for writ of certiorari.

 On September 11, 2019, the Texas Court of Criminal Appeals denied relief in Johnson's state habeas corpus proceeding.

 On January 13, 2022, the U.S. District Court for the Northern District of Texas denied Johnson's federal habeas corpus petition.

 On August 11, 2023, the 5th Circuit Court of Appeals denied Johnson's appeal.

 On February 20, 2024, Johnson's final appeal was denied by the U.S. Supreme Court.

 Execution

 Death warrant and execution

 In January 2025, after exhausting his appeals, a Dallas County judge signed the death warrant for Johnson to be executed by lethal injection in Huntsville, Texas on May 20.

 Johnson did not file any appeals to stay his execution and the sentence was carried out as scheduled.
-Johnson was pronounced dead at 6:53 PM CST.
+Johnson was pronounced dead at 6:53 p.m.
+CST.
+18 hours earlier, Indiana executed Benjamin Donnie Ritchie for the shooting death of police officer William Toney in 2000.
+He died at 12:46 a.m.